al6x/micon/readme.md

 # Micon - silent and invisible Killer of dependencies and configs

-Micon allows You easilly and transparently eliminate dependencies and configs in Your Application.
+Micon allows You easilly and transparently eliminate dependencies and configs.
 Usually, when You are building complex system there are following tasks should be solved:

 - where the component's code is located
 - in what order should it be loaded